Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Eruption of Mount St. Helens".</h2 head><h3 quote align='center'>"On this day in 1980, following an earthquake with a magnitude of 5.1 on the Richter scale, Mount St. Helens in Washington state erupted in one of the greatest volcanic explosions ever recorded in North America.
-Test your knowledge of disasters of historic proportions.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Ringling Bros.
+Circus formed".</h2 head><h3 quote align='center'>"The Ringling brothers opened a small circus in Baraboo, Wisconsin, on this day in 1884 and by the early 20th century had transformed it into the Ringling Bros. and Barnum & Bailey Circus, the leading American circus.
+Learn about the closure of the circus in 2017".</h3 quote></h3 OTD